Meaningful Use is implemented in a phased approach over a series of 3 stages.

 If you’re participating in the Medicaid program, you can Adopt, Implement, or Upgrade (AIU) a certified EHR or demonstrate meaningful use of one in your first year to earn incentives.
 You would follow the reporting timeline starting next year.

 Medicare incentive payments are equal to 75% of your annual Medicare Part B allowed charges up to a maximum yearly amount (see chart below).

 Beginning in 2015, providers who are eligible for the Medicare Meaningful Use program who don’t successfully demonstrate Meaningful Use will be penalized—starting at 1% of Medicare Part B reimbursements and increasing each year to a maximum of 5%.
 There will be hardship exemptions for eligible providers.

 If you see Medicaid patients, you can earn up to $63,750 in incentive payments over the six years that you choose to participate in the program (see chart below).
 If you start in 2014, you can earn incentives through 2019.
 Please consult your state’s agency for information about a specific payment schedule.

 You may be exempt from Medicare penalties if you can show that demonstrating Meaningful Use would result in a significant hardship.
-To be considered for an exemption, you must complete a Hardship Exception application along with the proof of the hardship.
+To be considered for an exemption, you must complete a Hardship Exemption application along with the proof of the hardship.
 If approved, the hardship exemption is valid for only one payment year, and you would need to submit a new application for subsequent years.
-Examples of hardship exception circumstances include: lack of infrastructure, unforeseen circumstances such as natural disasters, and lack of face-to-face patient interaction.
-Learn more about hardship exceptions.
+Examples of hardship exemption circumstances include: lack of infrastructure, unforeseen circumstances such as natural disasters, and lack of face-to-face patient interaction.
+Learn more about hardship exemptions.